andreazignoli/pyoxynet/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-<p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GENERATION -->
 ## Generation

 Pyoxynet also implements a Conditional Generative Adversarial Network, which has been trained to generate deceptive cardipulmonary exercise test data.
 As per the *inference* model, the *generator* is saved in a TFLite model file.
-Callign the related function and obtain a fake CPET data sample can be done as follows:
+Calling the related function and obtain a fake CPET data sample can be done as follows:

 ```python
 from pyoxynet import *